smallg0at/ping-octo-bassoon/readme.md

 ## Rant

-The lecturer scored by PARAMETERS implemented, that means you could stuff in a million stuff that both incorrect and isnt even inconsistent with the linux ping manual!!!
+The lecturer scored by PARAMETERS implemented, that means you could stuff in a million stuff that both frickin easy to implement and isnt even inconsistent with the linux ping manual!!!